 Full consensus – all roundtable members agree and fully support the decision.

-Working consensus – not all roundtable members fully the decision but all can agree to abide by it.
+Working consensus – not all roundtable members fully support the decision but all can agree to abide by it.

 Every effort will be made to explore, understand and accommodate the interests of dissenting viewpoint(s) and a science-based solution or compromise is the objective.